Meghan Markle and Prince Harry Are All Smiles on First Nigeria Trip

 The pair have a weekend of official events scheduled for their trip abroad.
 Notably, the couple's last official overseas trip was in 2019 to South Africa, where they spoke publicly for the first time about their struggles within the royal family and as first-time parents.

-They have since become estranged from many members of the royal family including Harry's father King Charles III and brother, Prince William, neither of whom Harry saw during his most recent visit to the U.K.
+They have since become estranged from many members of the royal family, including Harry's father, King Charles III, and his brother, Prince William, neither of whom Harry saw during his most recent visit to the U.K.

-"He hasn't got many other plans," royal expert Katie Nicholl told ET of Harry.
+"He hasn't got many other plans," royal expert Katie Nicholl told ET of the Duke of Sussex.
 "He was, of course, hoping to see his family.
-Possibly that's why the trip was three days... but as we now know, there will be no family meetings."
+Possibly that's why the trip was three days.
+But as we now know, there will be no family meetings."

-Since exiting their roles as senior royals in early 2020, Harry and Meghan have spoken out numerous times about their time with the Windsors, including a headline-making Oprah Winfrey interview in 2021, their Netflix docuseries, Harry & Meghan, in late 2022, and Harry's tell-all memoir, Spare, in early 2023.
+Since exiting their roles as senior royals in early 2020, Harry and Meghan have spoken out on several occasions about what caused them to step down.
+They gave a headline-making Oprah Winfrey interview in 2021, starred in a Netflix docuseries, Harry & Meghan, in late 2022, and Harry released a tell-all memoir, Spare, in early 2023.

 RELATED CONTENT: